Hugo-CASTELL/riot_api_manipulation/README.md

 ## 📕 Description

-The aim of the project is to help developers to manipulate [Riot APIs](https://developer.riotgames.com/apis).
+The aim of the project is to assist developers and data analysts in manipulating [Riot APIs](https://developer.riotgames.com/apis) and making their life easier.

-With optimized auto-tracking on left requests due to riot limitations and shortcuts to access data, do not worry more on how will your project manipulate riot api.
+With optimized auto-tracking on left requests due to riot limitations and shortcuts to access data, do not worry more on how will your project access data from riot api.

-Write cleaner and better code while making your life easier.
+Write cleaner code while being faster.

 ## ✅ Release
 [![Version 0.0.5](https://img.shields.io/badge/0.0.5-%2316c60c.svg?style=for-the-badge&label=version)](https://test.pypi.org/project/riot-api-manipulation/)